Therapy for Therapists

 Compassion fatigue is very real and it impacts both our professional and personal lives.
 As helpers, it is important for us to take care of ourselves and be aware of how our work impacts our body and mind.

-Group and Individual Consultation for Therapists
+Group and Individual Consultation and Supervision for Therapists

 We offer monthly consultation groups for clinicians who work with teens, adults and families.
 Our clinicians specialize in family therapy, parent support, trauma, addiction, ADHD and suicide risk.
 We value consulting with other clinicians in the community and value community support and encouragement.
 If you are interested in joining our consultation group contact us here.